-Whether it's implicit bias in the referral process or inequity in access to the education materials or other reasons needs to be studied more, but we do know people of color are less likely than white people to dialyze at home:
+Gaps in home dialysis use Whether it's implicit bias in the referral process or inequity in access to the education materials or other reasons needs to be studied more, but we do know people of color are less likely than white people to dialyze at home1:

-PLACK PATIENTS

-HISPANIC PATIENTS

-less likely

-less likely

-At Northwest Kidney Centers we work proactively-with our nephrologist partners and our front-line dialysis techs-to raise awareness of these disparities and promote home dialysis as an option.

-Home Dialysis at Northwest Kidney Centers

-Thanks to generous support from Premera Blue Cross and other donors in 2021, 16.9% of patients at Northwest Kidney Centers were dialyzing at home (compared to 14.3% of patients nationally).
+HISPANIC PATIENTS 10%/0 less likely At Northwest Kidney Centers we work proactively-with our nephrologist partners and our front-line dialysis techs-to raise awareness of these disparities and promote home dialysis as an option.
+Home Dialysis at Northwest Kidney Centers Nearly 20% of patients at Northwest Kidney Centers dialyze at home (compared to 12% of patients nationally).
 From education to offering respite care for caregivers and support while traveling, we are with patients every step of the way.
+With strategic investments in our staff and facilities, we can continue to lead the nation in patients dialyzing from the comfort of their homes.

 With the support of her husband Michael, Lucille Parker dialyzed at home for more than 45 years.

-" You have to stay on your schedule and take care of yourself.
+You have to stay on your schedule and take care of yourself.

+"

 Lucille Parker

+Patients receive 1-on-1 training with a nurse who specializes in home dialysis.

 We offer 24-hour nurse support, 7 days a week.

 Patients and caregivers receive 40 - 100 hours of in-clinic training.

-300+ Patients served
+300+ Patients served last year

-last year
+}}} OUR PATIENTS

+OUR

+SERVICES

-1/2 Nearly half of patients live below poverty line
+1/2 Nearly half of patients are low income

 50%+ More than half of patients identify as people of color

-PATIENTS
+www.nwkidney.org

 Achieving Equity with Home Dialysis

-OUR APPROACH

 We work upstream to educate people before a diagnosis about the benefits of home dialysis.
 We also work with nephrologists to refer patients directly to home dialysis.
 Our goal is that when someone is diagnosed with end stage kidney disease they have enough information to bypass in-center dialysis and go straight to in-home care.

-WHAT WE'RE LEARNING

-People of color are less likely to dialyze at home.
+WHAT WE'RE LEARNING People of color are less likely to dialyze at home.
 We're unclear whether this is because of the degree of outreach to communities of color or inherent mistrust in the health system due to years of systemic racism but we are actively working to combat these disparities.

-HOW WE'RE DIFFERENT

-Our patients and caregivers receive round-the-clock support.
+HOW WE'RE DIFFERENT Our patients and caregivers receive roundthe-clock support.
 From intensive training to respite care for caregivers to recharge, we are with patients and their families every step of the way.

+"

 Our goal is to start patients on home dialysis from the outset instead of first starting with treatments in an outpatient clinic setting.
 The team at Northwest Kidney Centers does a great job working with patients and care givers to support them throughout the process.

 Rajnish Mehrotra, MD, MS UW Medicine Division Head, Nephrology Donor investment is needed to provide this critical care to patients.
 Serving our 300+ patients costs \$1M each year.
 We know that with additional funding, we can grow the program in an equitable way.

-FUNDING NEEDED TO MAINTAIN PROGRAM

 FUNDING NEEDED TO

+\$1M

-TO GROWTO 25% OF PATIENTS
+FUNDING NEEDED TO TO GROWTO 25% OF PATIENTS

+\$200k
-In-center training for the medical team

-Patients tell us that their dialysis team feels like a second family.
+In-center training for the medical team Patients tell us that their dialysis team feels like a second family.
 It's important that our teams know the benefits and accessibility of home dialysis.
 We have not had the resources for comprehensive ongoing training-with additional support, we could train the front-line team of 20+ each quarter.

-For more information on supporting Home Dialysis, please contact Jennifer Mounsey:
+For more information on supporting Home Dialysis, please contact Kyle Franklin: kyle.franklin@nwkidney.org 206-720-8563

-jennifer.mounsey@nwkidney.org 206-720-8563